Softmotions/dokuwiki-auth-plugin-crowd/README.rst

-An Athentication plugin for Dokuwiki
+An Authentication plugin for Dokuwiki
 ====================================

 Installation